-I applied online and the process took 3 weeks – interviewed at ADP in April 2014.
+I applied online.
+The process took 3 weeks – interviewed at ADP (Miami, FL) in April 2014.

-The process took 2 weeks – interviewed at ADP.
+The process took 2 weeks – interviewed at ADP (Miami, FL).

-Interview Question – Basic behavioral interview questions.
+- Basic behavioral interview questions.
 Try to "stand out".
 That which I did not do well enough.
-View Answer
+1 Answer

-The process took 2 months – interviewed at ADP in April 2009.
+The process took 2+ months – interviewed at ADP (Miami, FL) in April 2009.

 onboarding was here's your job, your desk, good luck. i completed my new hire checklist and my manager let me flounder for myself. i basically not only taught myself my job but wrote my role and responsibilities aka job description.

-I applied online and the process took 1 week – interviewed at ADP in July 2008.
+I applied online.
+The process took a week – interviewed at ADP (Miami, FL) in July 2008.

 Met with several people in Sales, Marketing, Operations and HR.
 Received positive praise throughout and was encouraged by the HR managers confidence.
 Was shocked to hear I did not get the position based on the HR managers feedback.
 I have no problem not being offered the position, but the mis-direction I received from the HR manager was very upsetting.
 The position was beneath me anyways and I may not have accepted anyway.